valeriomonti/auto-alt-text/readme.txt

 6. Single image alt text generation

 == Changelog ==
+= 2.3.4 =
+- Displays an error message in the administration area if the WordPress salt keys were changed after the OpenAI API key was set.
+The message asks the user to enter the OpenAI API key again.

 = 2.3.3 =
 - Fix a return type error in the alt text generation